Shubhangi-S/llm-phishing-detector/llm-url-detector-doc.md

 If any of these steps fail, the app doesn’t crash.
 It just marks the output as unknown or uses the best info available.

-### Why Not More Tools?

-I wanted to keep it practical.
-This is what I would build in a real early-stage startup with limited time and money.

 ---

 ## Traditional ML + LLM (Optional)